 Postponing certain events will free up your time and money to concentrate on your business.

 Running out of cash can jeopardize your startup plans.
 So, plan well in advance and be prepared to meet emergencies.
-With the groundwork properly done, it will be easy for you to realize your entrepreneurial dreams.
+Then, it will be easy for you to realize your entrepreneurial dreams with the groundwork properly done.